xrcyz/xrcyz.github.io/_drafts/2022-04-24-raymarched-voxel-reaction-diffusion.md

     </a>
 </p>

 The code in this sketch is hot garbage, but its still kinda cool.
 You can select from a dozen or so cellular automatas and see the 3D plot of the neural network update rule, as well as a heatmap of states visited by a cell over time.
-The big takeaway that I got from this is that all the weights and biases are doing is pushing around slopes on a heighttmap.
+The big takeaway that I got from this is that the weights and biases just push around slopes on a heightmap.

 <p align="center">
     <figure>